Colonial-Dev/fishtank/README.md

 ## FAQ

 ### "How does this compare to Toolbx or Distrobox?"
 It depends!
+I definitely wouldn't make a strict "better or worse" call.

 I used to heavily rely on Toolbx for my development environments, and I also dabbled with Distrobox.
 Both are excellent tools, but I have one big gripe with both: host integration.

 - Toolbx automatically runs as `--privileged` with (among other things) your entire `$HOME` and `$XDG_RUNTIME_DIR` mounted into the container, and offers no way to opt-out.
 - Distrobox is similar, but does offer some opt-outs.
 You can also choose to use an alternate `$HOME` on the host (not inside the container.)

+As a Silverblue user, this tight coupling with my "pure" host always left a bad taste in my mouth.
 Box, by contrast, is entirely opt-in when it comes to host integrations.
 You get to choose precisely what (if anything) is shared.

 > This is good for "soft" security against stuff like supply chain attacks; if (some day) I execute a `build.rs` that tries to hijack my session tokens or wipe my system - no big deal.